Skip to Main Content Shenandoah University Libraries

 Bibliography Entries (in alphabetical order)

 Austen, Jane.
 Pride and Prejudice.
-New York: Penguin Classics, 2007.
+Penguin Classics, 2007.
 Kindle.

 Schlosser, Eric.
 Fast Food Nation: The Dark Side of the American Meal.
-Boston: Houghton Mifflin, 2001.
+Houghton Mifflin, 2001.
 ProQuest Ebrary.

 Translated Books